ImranR98/SunTimeThemeSetter/README.md

 # SunTimeThemeSetter
-Scripts that enable automatic changing of GNOME and Mailspring themes between dark/light themes based on local Sunrise/Sunset.
+Automatically switch between light/dark t GNOME and Mailspring themes on sunrise/sunset.

 ## Requirements
 Requires Node.js.

 ## Usage
-Change the theme names on line 9 of runSTTS.sh to suit your needs.
+Change the theme names on line 10 of runSTTS.sh to suit your needs.

 Setup runSTTS.sh to run on device startup.